Zubax/ampdrive_ad0510/manufacturing/readme.md

 Most PCB houses offer cheap manufacturing of PCBs with thickness of the resulting PCB down to 0.6 mm.
 Substracting 2 copper layers of 0.35 mm each, the resulting PCB can have ideal thickness of 0.53 mm which is suitable.

+Exact drawing of this part for laser cutting can be exported from file **pcb spacer.brd** in the root of this repository.

 ### Bill of materials

 PCB assembly not included.
 Solder and consumables not included.